-SEC. \\\\.
-Section 116.940 of the Code of Civil Procedure is amended to read:

-116.940. (a) Except as otherwise provided in this section or in rules adopted by the Judicial Council, the characteristics of the small claims advisory service required by Section 116.260 shall be determined by each county in accordance with local needs and conditions.

-- (b) Each advisory service shall provide the following services: - (1) Individual personal advisory services, in person or by telephone, and by any other means reasonably calculated to provide timely and appropriate assistance. - (2) Recorded telephone messages may be used to supplement the individual personal advisory services, but shall not be the sole means of providing advice available in the county. - (3) Adjacent counties may provide advisory services jointly. - (c) In any county in which the number of small claims actions filed annually is 1,000 or less as averaged over the immediately preceding two fiscal years, the county may elect to exempt itself from the requirements set forth in subdivision (b).
+- SEC. \\\\.
+Section 116.940 of the Code of Civil Procedure is amended to read: - 116.940. (a) Except as otherwise provided in this section or in rules adopted by the Judicial Council, the characteristics of the small claims advisory service required by Section 116.260 shall be determined by each county in accordance with local needs and conditions. - (b) Each advisory service shall provide the following services: - (1) Individual personal advisory services, in person or by telephone, and by any other means reasonably calculated to provide timely and appropriate assistance. - (2) Recorded telephone messages may be used to supplement the individual personal advisory services, but shall not be the sole means of providing advice available in the county. - (3) Adjacent counties may provide advisory services jointly. - (c) In any county in which the number of small claims actions filed annually is 1,000 or less as averaged over the immediately preceding two fiscal years, the county may elect to exempt itself from the requirements set forth in subdivision (b).
 This exemption shall be formally noticed through the adoption of a resolution by the board of supervisors.
-If a county so exempts itself, the county shall nevertheless provide the following minimum advisory services in accordance with rules adopted by the Judicial Council: - (1) Recorded telephone messages providing general information relating to small claims actions filed in the county shall be provided during regular business hours. - (2) Small claims information booklets shall be provided in each municipal and justice court clerk's office, the court clerk's office of each municipal court, the court clerk's office of each superior court in a county in which there is no municipal court, the county administrator's office, other appropriate county offices, and in any other location that is convenient to prospective small claims litigants in the county. - (d) The advisory service shall operate in conjunction and cooperation with the small claims division, and shall be administered so as to avoid the existence or appearance of a conflict of interest between the individuals providing the advisory services and any party to a particular small claims action or any judicial officer deciding small claims actions. - (e) Advisors may be volunteers, and shall be members of the State Bar, law students, paralegals, or persons experienced in resolving minor disputes, and shall be familiar with small claims court division rules and procedures.
-Advisors shall not appear in court as an advocate for any party.

-(f) Advisors and other court employees and volunteers have the immunity conferred by Section 818.9 of the Government Code with respect to advice provided under this chapter.
+If a county so exempts itself, the county shall nevertheless provide the following minimum advisory services in accordance with rules adopted by the Judicial Council:

+- (1) Recorded telephone messages providing general information relating to small claims actions filed in the county shall be provided during regular business hours. - (2) Small claims information booklets shall be provided in each municipal and justice court clerk's office, the court clerk's office of each municipal court, the court clerk's office of each superior court in a county in which there is no municipal court, the county administrator's office, other appropriate county offices, and in any other location that is convenient to prospective small claims litigants in the county. - (d) The advisory service shall operate in conjunction and cooperation with the small claims division, and shall be administered so as to avoid the existence or appearance of a conflict of interest between the individuals providing the advisory services and any party to a particular small claims action or any judicial officer deciding small claims actions. - (e) Advisors may be volunteers, and shall be members of the State Bar, law students, paralegals, or persons experienced in resolving minor disputes, and shall be familiar with small claims court division rules and procedures.
+Advisors shall not appear in court as an advocate for any party. - (f) Advisors and other court employees and volunteers have the immunity conferred by Section 818.9 of the Government Code with respect to advice provided under this chapter.

 Comment.
-Section 116.940 is amended to reflect the elimination of the justice court, and the authority of the municipal and superior courts in each county to unify their operations in the superior court.
+Section 116.940 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
-VI, §§ 1, 5(b), (e), 10.

-Section 116.940 is also amended to correct the reference to the small claims court, which is colloquially acceptable but technically incorrect.
-See Section 116.210 & Comment.
+VI, § 5(e).
+It is also amended to reflect elimination of the justice court, Cal.
+Const. art.
+VI, §§ 1, 5(b), and refer more precisely to the small claims division, see Section 116.210 & Comment.